Kopetzki/ProjectEars/README.md

 ## Codebase

 To run this repository locally, clone to your local machine.
+Download latest Python version and Node.js to use Node Package Manager (NPM).
-Open one terminal screen and at the root of the project run:
+Next, open one terminal screen and at the root of the project run:

 ```
 $ pip install -r requirements.txt